TheOdinProject/curriculum/app/views/static_pages/dashboard_steps/community_rules.md

 * "Chat bombing", aka posting many short (ususally 4-5 or fewer words) messages in rapid succession, repeatedly sending parts of thoughts (incomplete, non-standalone sentences or fragments) in new messages.
 (Use shift + enter and send ONE message where possible or edit your message)
 * Discussing mental health issues in depth or seeking mental health help from other users
 * Inappropriate User Profile - Profile Picture, Username/Nickname, Bio (E.g. suggestive or inappropriate memes)
+* Crossposting or Duplicate Posts
-* "Crossposting", aka posting the same message to different channels (asking for help in multiple channels at once)
+    * Examples:  posting the same message to different channels or asking for help in multiple channels at once.
+    * You should allow at least **30 minutes** for a reply.
+While you are waiting, make sure that you posted in the most relevant channel, provided a [detailed question](https://www.theodinproject.com/how_to_ask), and continue trouble-shooting.
+It is recommended to edit your post with the results of things you have tried.
+If your post gets buried, you may repost your question, otherwise, you may direct people to your question in a more active channel.

 #### 1 Zap (WARNING)